insightsengineering/teal/README.md

    ```
    $ Rscript -e 'install.packages("name_of_the_archive")
    ```
-   Here is an example of a real command (with the name_of_the_archive substited by the output of the build command):
+   Here is an example of a real command (with name_of_the_archive substituted by the output of the build command):
    ```
    $ Rscript -e 'install.packages("teal_0.9.5.9000.tar.gz")'
    ```